kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy-for-investigators.md

 ---
 layout: post
 category : lessons
-tagline: "Privacy for Activists, Investigators and Whistleblowers"
+tagline: "Privacy for Investigators"
-title: Privacy for Investigators and Whistleblowers
+title: Privacy for Investigators
-description: Privacy tools for activists, investigators and whistleblowers tags : [Signal App, VeraCrypt, TorBrowser, Tails OS, Oppression, Hong Kong Protests, Black Lives Matter, Animal Rights Activists]
+description: Privacy tools for investigators and researchers tags : [Signal App, VeraCrypt, TorBrowser, Tails OS]
 redirect_from:
   - /lessons/2018/06/01/privacy_activists_investigators
+  - /lessons/2018/06/01/privacy-activists-investigators
 ---
 {% include JB/setup %}

-## Privacy for Investigators and Whistleblowers
+## Privacy for Investigators

-This guide will discuss how to communicate, coordinate, and expose information as securely as possible for activists, investigators and whistleblowers.
+This guide will discuss how to communicate and coordinate information as securely as possible for investigators and researchers.
 You'll read about computer security first, followed by mobile security.

 ## Laptops and Desktops